nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest `TrackO.jar` from [here](https://github.com/AY2223S1-CS2103T-W15-3/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your TrackO. <br>
+3. Copy the file to the folder you want to use as the _home folder_ for your TrackO.

     <img src="./images/user-guide/HomeFolder.png" alt="HomeFolder">

     <div markdown="span" class="alert alert-primary">